 ICE at Santa Monica is the city’s signature winter tradition — an outdoor 8,000-square-foot ice rink at the corner of 5th Street and Arizona Avenue in Downtown Santa Monica, open daily from mid-November into mid-January.
 The current run is the rink’s 17th season, which makes it one of the most reliably-returning seasonal installations on the Westside.

-The rink runs noon to 10 PM daily with skate rental, locker rental, lessons, themed nights, and family programming weaving through the season.
+The rink runs daily with skate rental, locker rental, lessons, themed nights, and family programming weaving through the season.
 Past programming has included weekly themed evenings, birthday-celebration nights, and a New Year’s Eve East Coast countdown for families wanting an early-evening rollover.
 Beginners welcome — adult and kid lessons run alongside open public sessions.

 At 5th and Arizona, ICE sits in the heart of Downtown Santa Monica’s December atmosphere: Third Street Promenade‘s tree-lighting ceremony and holiday performances are two blocks west, and the Santa Monica Pier‘s waterfront programming is a few blocks south.
 The corner is one block from the Downtown Santa Monica E Line Metro station, which makes the rink one of the easiest Westside winter destinations to reach without driving.